web-token/jwt-doc/component/claim_checker/index.md

     public function checkClaim($value)
     {
-        if (!is_string($value)) { // If the value is not a string, then we throw an exception throw new \InvalidArgumentException('The claim "foo" must be a string.');
+        if (!is_string($value)) { // If the value is not a string, then we throw an exception throw new InvalidClaimException('The claim "foo" must be a string.', 'foo', $value);
         }
-        if (!in_array($value, ['bar', 'bat'])) { // Check if the value is allowed throw new \InvalidArgumentException('The claim "foo" must be "bar" or "bat".');
+        if (!in_array($value, ['bar', 'bat'])) { // Check if the value is allowed throw new InvalidClaimException('The claim "foo" must be "bar" or "bat".', 'foo', $value);
         }
     }